 Thursday, 30 June 2011

 Hello Sandra, I am writing to let you know how happy I am with the results of my UNPLUGGING the THUMB which I purchased from you about a month ago.
 If you remember, I am the mum from Australia.
-My five year old daughter, A, has successfully “unplugged her thumb” and I am amazed at the
+My five year old daughter, A, has successfully “unplugged her thumb” and I am amazed at the changes

 Thursday, 23 June 2011